Mark2Mark/gintronic/README.md

 # gintronic
-This is a public repository where users can open issues for the monospaced font Gintronic by Mark Frömberg.
-See and get the font at bBox type.
+This is a public repository where users can open issues for the monospaced font [https://markfromberg.com/projects/gintronic/](Gintronic) by Mark Frömberg.
+See and get the font at [https://bboxtype.com/typefaces/Gintronic/#!layout=specimen](bBox type).